simonmichael/hledger_site/src/faq.md

 This is for you if you are hearing about hledger or Plain Text Accounting for the first time, or if you are comparing hledger with other PTA tools.
-If you're already using hledger, see the [User FAQ](userfaq.html), and if you're contributing see the [Developer FAQ](devfaq.html)).
+If you're already using hledger, see the [User FAQ](userfaq.html), and if you're contributing see the [Developer FAQ](devfaq.html).

-If you'd like to help improve these FAQs we'd sure appreciate it.
+(If you'd like to help improve these FAQs we'd sure appreciate it.
-Click the "Edit/PR this page" link at the bottom, or [chat](index.html#help) with us.
+Click the "Edit/PR this page" link at the bottom, or [chat](index.html#help) with us.)

+## What's accounting ?

+Accounting means keeping track of the flow and whereabouts of things you value, such as money or time.

-## Why would I need to keep accounts ?
+## Why might I want to do accounting ?

 For clarity, control, planning, accountability, compliance, tax reporting, tax audits.
 It clarifies activity, priorities, obligations, opportunities.

 ## What's double-entry accounting ?

-Accounting means keeping track of the flow of valuable commodities, such as money or time.
-Double-entry bookkeeping is a method for keeping accounting records reliably.
-For every movement of value (a transaction), both the source and destination are recorded.
+Double-entry bookkeeping is the traditional method for keeping accounting records reliably.
+For every movement of value (a transaction), both the source and destination are recorded (and labelled "Credit" and "Debit").
 Simple arithmetic invariants help prevent errors.

+## What's plain text accounting ?

+Plain Text Accounting, or PTA, is a modern way of doing double entry accounting on a computer:
+- It uses simple text files and "small" tools rather than databases and big applications.
+- It uses minus and plus signs instead of Credit and Debit notation (usually).

+You can read more about it at https://plaintextaccounting.org .
+Currently this FAQ overlaps a bit with that one.

 ## We use another system, we don't need this ?